-Step by step guidelines on how to write a personal statement (statement of purpose) for university admission.
+Step by step guidelines on how to write a personal statement (statement of purpose, SOP) for successful university admission applications.

 Personal Statement is sometimes called Statement of Purpose (SOP) as a personal statement gives clear statement of your purpose of choosing to study a certain course at certain institution.